 Names that are too similar to existing names

-If your business name is identical or too similar to a business name that’s already registered, you may run into problems.
+If your business name is identical or too similar to a business name already registered, you may run into problems.
 That’s because this can cause your name to be confused with the other business or infringe on the legal rights of the other business owner.
 Real-time checking is one of the ways we can help at Top Business Name.
 We’ll review your request and check business name availability in Australia to help ensure you have picked out a unique name that won’t conflict with others.

 Reserving a business name in Australia